About This Chapter

 9. Lifespan Development and Vulnerability to Mental Illness

 Biology and environment can influence if and when you develop a mental illness, but how do changes in our biology and environment affect us?
 In this lesson, we'll look at how changes affect our likelihood of developing psychological issues.

 10. Psychological Disorders: Definition, Examples & Approaches to Treatment

 How are psychological disorders related to perception and learning?
 What type of psychologist helps treat these disorders?
 From imaginary voices to an intense fear of birds, this video will introduce you to the nature of disorders.

 Everyone grows and changes throughout their life, but why do some people have developmental problems?
 In this lesson, we'll look at common lifespan development disorders and major theories about how people develop them.

-12. Classification and Diagnosis
+12. Classification & Diagnosis of Psychological Disorders

 How do you diagnose something that you can't see?
 That's the problem faced by psychologists.
 This lesson will show you the tool they use to help diagnose their patients.

 13. Life Satisfaction Among Older People: Definition & Contributing Factors